 By circumstance, Bitcoin was allowed to grow from a worthless internet geek experiment that nobody cared about, to financing the purchase of a pizza for 10k BTC, to a peak price of $20k USD per bitcoin.
 It did all of this relatively quietly, without anyone breathing down its neck.
 During this time, it built up a world-class immune system from years of attacks and grew the largest network of hashpower in the world.
 For ten years, and securing more than 100 billion dollars, it has been impossible to hack.

 It is nearly impossible to launch a new cryptocurrency today quietly.
 The cat is out of the bag, and all the tricks are well known.
-Let’s look at an alternative blockchain, EOS, worth about ~$10B at launch and worth about half of that today.
+Let’s look at an alternative blockchain, EOS, worth about ~$10B at launch and worth about 2B as of mid-2020.
 It experienced a freeze two days after launch due to bugs in the code.
 These bugs were patched within hours with minimal oversight or review.
 Are you going to put $100B of value on a network like that?
 Maybe EOS will be around in 10 years, but by that time, Bitcoin will be 20 years old and securing trillions in value.

 Thwart attacks from existing hashpower